 - Related: How long do you need in Iceland?

-Planning a complete Iceland itinerary in 5 days is totally possible!
+Planning an Iceland itinerary for a 5 days journey is completely doable!
 Just consider some key things like:

 Feel like you need more time to explore Iceland?
 Check out these 7-day and 10-day itinerary ideas.

 The most flexible way to travel is to rent a car on an Iceland self-drive tour.
-If you’re visiting Iceland in the colder months, you can get 4×4 vehicles suitable for winter road conditions.
-A road trip means you can take things at your own pace, stopping off to observe nature, explore villages, and soak up the landscape of Iceland.
+If you’re visiting Iceland in the colder months, you can get 4x4 vehicles suitable for winter road conditions.
+A road trip means you can take things at your own pace.
+Plus, you can stop anytime to observe nature, explore villages, and soak up the landscape of Iceland.

-If you don’t hold a license, or you want someone else to do the driving, a city stay where you join day trips is a great option.
-You’ll get to experience top Icelandic highlights on guided excursions, then spend your leisure time however you want.
+Don’t hold a license, or do you want someone else to do the driving?
+Multi-day tours from Reykjavik are great options.
+You’ll get to experience top Icelandic highlights on guided excursions, then spend your free time however you want.

-A privately guided tour is the best of both — you can tailor your trip exactly as you wish.
-With your local guide taking the lead and driving, you can really relax and enjoy the sights and scenery along the way.
-It’s a great option if you’re planning an extra special trip such as a honeymoon or once-in-a-lifetime family getaway.
+A privately guided tour offers the best of both worlds.
+You can tailor your trip exactly as you wish and relax throughout your journey.
+Meanwhile, your local guide takes the lead and handles the driving.
+It’s a great option if you’re planning an extra-special trip, such as a honeymoon or a once-in-a-lifetime family getaway.